patricksurry/eastern-front-1941/README.md

 an AI for the Germans or even fully computer play environment.

+tried to capture the spirit of the game (data, fonts, etc) without slavishly recreating (emulators can do that) same time tried to make the data and logic more explicit, e.g. most data structures like oob are still lists accessed by index, but often list items are wrapped as simple objects to give names to fields etc.

+hard to imagine debugging and tuning the AI in 6502 asm (tho mentions basic).  much more complexity than any assembler I've written.  respect

 also working on an annotated disassembly of the cartridge version to catalog differences and offer as options here. some minor things already incorporated. plenty of interesting stuff in there